← Back to all docs

 GET/authorizations

-Retrieve payer/member service authorizations with allowed units, service codes, levels of care, and date ranges.
+Would retrieve payer/member service authorizations with allowed units, service codes, levels of care, and date ranges.
 Use this to validate scheduling and documentation eligibility.

 Claims